ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 ## Semideterministic Framework

-For semi-deterministic fields, which is essentially computing, a system consists of nodes (tools/operations) and edges (information/data flow)
+For semi-deterministic fields, which is essentially computing, a system consists of nodes (data/information) and edges (operations/tools).
+Together, they form a graph.

-The job of a tool/operations is to input information, perform an operation on it, and produce output information of a different kind.
-We can then make a connection via an edge of the output of a tool/operations to others.
-We can then wrap this bunch of operations and edges to form another operations.

-So, at each abstraction layer, lies the set/space of operations and space of information/data.

-There are multiple abstraction layers, and the each operation in the space/layer in the current layer is composed/made of operations/edges of the layer below.

-And it gets extremely complex!
-Maybe twenty layers.
-Maybe a hundred.
-Maybe a thousand.
-Etc.
+However, the key skill is we can decompose/break down a system into simpler systems: aka a node or edge into more graphs in a recursive, top-down or bottom-up fashion.

+So, there are different types of nodes and edges.
+We can connect them together (to go up to a higher abstraction layer) or break them down (go down).

+The key is to recognise the different types of nodes and edges, see how they connect together or break them down.

 <blockquote>
 Input → system (computation) → output.
 This is my core paradigm for understanding anything.